 Diversity and Inclusion

-To help achieve this, we developed a Diversity and Inclusion Strategy.
-Its sets out, over a ten-year time frame, a range of goals and targeted measures designed to deliver a more diverse workforce and inclusive workplace.
+To help achieve this, we’ve developed a Diversity and Inclusion Strategy to help us deliver a more diverse workforce and inclusive workplace.

-We have some well-established staff networks and recognise the important role they play in helping us implement our Dvierstiy and Inclusion Stretgy and fostering an inclusive and supportive work environment.
+We recognise the important role staff networks play in helping us implement our Diversity and Inclusion Strategy.
 Each of the staff networks has a Senior Leadership Team member to support and champion the Networks’ goals and plans.

 Our staff networks include: